advocations/skype/Skype/SkypeURIs/SkypeURIs.md

 block of HTML that has a Skype URI at its core.
 Simply use the form to specify the type of button you want, then paste the code snippet into a webpage so people can easily call or chat with you over Skype.

-The [Skype.ui JavaScript function](SkypeURItutorial_Webpages#skype.ui) enables you to dynamically embed Skype URIs that have a predefined appearance and user interface similar to [Skype buttons](http://www.skype.com/en/features/skype-buttons/create-skype-buttons/), but provides additional functionality, such as video, conference calls, and multichats.
+The [Skype.ui JavaScript function](SkypeURItutorial_Webpages.md) enables you to dynamically embed Skype URIs that have a predefined appearance and user interface similar to [Skype buttons](http://www.skype.com/en/features/skype-buttons/create-skype-buttons/), but provides additional functionality, such as video, conference calls, and multi-chats.

 Apps can construct and access an appropriate Skype URI in response to user actions.
 For example, tapping a contact's picture on your mobile device might construct and access a "call" Skype URI specifying that contact's Skype Name or